oxfordmmm/Bugflow_DSL2/readme.md

 A bacterial sequencing data processing pipeline

 ## Overview
-DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling and de novo assembly of Illumina short read libraries.
+DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling, de novo assembly and genome annotation of Illumina short read libraries.
 The pipeline is developed for use by the Modernising Medical Microbiology consortium based at the University of Oxford.

 The pipeline uses these tools: